Thurstag/survaillant-ais/README.md

 - Game over (the decision leads to a game over)
 - Kill (the decision will kill a monster)

-We have defined 4 policies: the bandit, neutral, score-based, and doom slayer policies.
+We have defined 4 policies: the bandit, neutral, score-based, and doom slayer.

 ### Bandit